SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Natural Curators

 More intelligent dragons seek all forms of riches for their hoard, but thorn dragons have no eye for worldly treasures.
 Instead, they amass the wealth of the wild they represent.
-Thorn dragons stockpile food even food they won't eat-alongside uncut gemstones, minerals and ore, wood, oils, and spices.
+Thorn dragons stockpile food—even food they won't eat—alongside uncut gemstones, minerals and ore, wood, oils, and spices.

 #### Bestial Instincts